32 Phishing Attack Statistics To Keep In Mind In 2023

 Considering that credential fraud is experienced by 52% of businesses, credential fraud could strike any sized business.

-16. 13.4% of employees are likely to input their passwords on a fraudulent page.
+16. 13.4% of employees will likely input their passwords on a fraudulent page.

 (Source: Terranova Security)

-Businesses should alert employees to safety markers and require that they check on these marketers prior to inputting their passwords.
+Businesses should alert employees to safety markers and require that they check on these marketers before inputting their passwords.

-Additionally, employers should educate their employees on the ways that a company, like Microsoft, for example, will contact employees so they aren’t fooled into providing credentials to bad actors.
+Additionally, employers should educate their employees on how a company, like Microsoft, will contact employees so they aren’t fooled into providing credentials to bad actors.

 Cost of Phishing Attacks